akash-Sa19/akash-Sa19/README.md

 ### 👨‍💻 About Me :
 I am on my way to become Full Stack WebDeveloper
-- 🏫 I am on my way to becoming a Full Stack Web Developer currently, I am a student at the Bhilai Institute of Technology, pursuing Mechanical Engineering.
+- 🏫 currently, I am a student at the Bhilai Institute of Technology, pursuing Mechanical Engineering.
 - 😆 In Covid lockdown, I started learning web development for fun but now I want to make my career in IT.
 - ⚡ In my free time, I solve problems on GeeksforGeeks and read tech articles.
 ___